 Ten-month-old Piper Nelson crawls across the mat during a baby crawl contest at Gerber National Baby Food Festival in downtown Fremont, Mich. on Saturday, July 22, 2017.
 Nelson finished her heat in first place.

 Steve Beck stands holding an anti-war sign on the way back from work at the Veterans Memorial Causeway in Muskegon, Mich. on Oct 5, 2017.
-Working daytime as a title officer, Beck originally protested since 2006 against the U.S. invasion to the Middle East every other day after work until Obama took the office.
+Working daytime as a title officer, Beck originally protested since 2006 against the U.S. invasion to the Middle East every other day after work until former president Barack Obama took office.
 "And then Trump came in.
 And in the first few months, he goes to the United Nations and threatened other countries.
 So I said, 'well, I'll go back again,'" Beck said.
 "I'm just standing here for peace.
 People are honking, so they're thinking about it."